 Halloween is right around the corner!

-This is the time to revel in awful, creepy and gory stuff – STH brings you horror stories that are going to shake even the most seasoned testers out there.
+It is the time to revel in awful, creepy and gory stuff – STH brings you horror stories that are going to shake even the most seasoned testers out there.
 Are you ready?
+Let’s see what scares testers the most!

 What scares testers most?